RedisLabs/redislabs-docs/content/connect/architecture.md

 Redis Connect is highly available:

-- Debezium Server is deployed using [Kubernetes](https://kubernetes.io/) or [Pacemaker](https://clusterlabs.org/pacemaker/), when enables failover between stateless instances while securing state information in Redis
+- Debezium Server is deployed using [Kubernetes](https://kubernetes.io/) or [Pacemaker](https://clusterlabs.org/pacemaker/), which enables failover between stateless instances while securing state information in Redis

 - Redis Connect relies on Redis Enterprise high availability mechanisms, such as replica shards, cluster configuration, and so on

 - Horizontal scalability is handled by splitting incoming data streams across multiple shards and writing updates in parallel.
-Original table order is retained
+The original table order is retained.

 ## Tested topologies

 Redis Connect runs on Redis Enterprise, which means it works on any deployment, whether "bare metal," virtual machines (VMs), or containers.
-Redis Connect can be run on the same cluster as the target Redis database or update a database stored on a separate cluster.
+Redis Connect can run on the same cluster as the target Redis database or update a database stored on a separate cluster.

 Debezium Server should run in "warm standby" [high availability](https://en.wikipedia.org/wiki/High_availability_software).
 We recommend one of the following:

-- Run using two VMs in an active-passive configuration.  /
+- Run using two VMs in an active-passive configuration.

     Failover should be orchestrated by a high availability resource manager, such as  [Pacemaker](https://clusterlabs.org/pacemaker/doc/)

 - Run as a [Kubernetes pod](https://en.wikipedia.org/wiki/Kubernetes#Pods) where Kubernetes monitors pod activity (liveliness and readiness) and recovers non-functioning pods

     Note that Redis Connect stores state information in the Redis Connect instance.
-No state information is stored at the connector level
+No state information is stored at the connector level.